Introduction to Maps

 …then this happens:

 Because the HashMap is sharing the same mutable ArrayList object to which we are adding new elements, now the value Nigeria is stored in the map with an incorrect key!
+(The Nigerian flag 🇳🇬 has no orange.)
 That is why this document places the words shared mutable state atop flames and chaos above.

 It gets worse